-Act 2001, the maximum penalty for which is six months imprisonment and/or
+Security Industry Act 2001, the maximum penalty for which is six

-when that abode is a squat, as too is not allowing them to leave.
+even when that abode is a squat, as too is not allowing them to leave.

-On Pall Mall the security personnel were on the public highway, and also committing
+On Pall Mall the security personnel were on the public highway, and also

-the occupied space, it seemed to be the intervention of Class War
+inside the occupied space, it seemed to be the intervention of Class War

-that prompted the police into action and finally led to the ending of the illegal action
+that prompted the police into action and finally led to the ending of

-licences, and went away to consult his sergeant over the legality
+their licences, and went away to consult his sergeant over the legality

-of stopping people enter their temporary home, taking the phone number of the security
+of stopping people enter their temporary home, taking the phone number